iamparrish/iamparrish/README.md

 <div align="center">

-⭐ Thanks for visiting my profile!
+⭐ If you like my work, consider following me on GitHub!

 </div>